 Similar to a subscription service, an exotic car club could offer a wide range of different luxury and exotic vehicles for you to drive for a monthly or yearly subscription price.
-This also gives you the benefit of not worrying about warranty and maintenance, and potentially adds socializing opportunities with people who have similar interests.
-Depending on the club, whether you already own an exotic car and how many types of exotic cars you want to have available to you, membership prices can vary from $1,500 if you just want a social experience to $150,00 if you want access to a fleet of cars.
+This also gives you the benefit of not worrying about a warranty and maintenance, and it potentially adds socializing opportunities with people who have similar interests.
+Depending on the club, whether you already own an exotic car and how many types of exotic cars you want to have available to you, membership prices can vary from $2,900 if you are an owner to $65,00 if you want access to a fleet of cars.

-Other ways to finance an exotic car include using funds from a home equity loan of credit, brokerage loan or almost any asset you could think of that would furnish the liquidity you need to obtain the vehicle at the cheapest price for the money.
+Other ways to finance an exotic car include using funds from a home equity loan, brokerage loan or almost any asset you could think of that would furnish the liquidity you need to obtain the vehicle at the cheapest price for the money.
 For personal advice, talk to a certified financial planner or accountant.